Emon177277/Blockchain-Assignment/README.md

 node index.js
 ~~~

-- this will start the server and the api will be available which you can use to communicate with the web3 client.
+- this will start the server and the api will be available which you can use to communicate with the web3 client. its running in [localhost:8085]().

 - I've provided a __'web3.json'__ file which you can import in post man to communicate with the api